How to Make Quark Cheese

 Notes/Hints:

 • IMPORTANT!
-If you are using the oven method, ensure that your buttermilk has active or live cultures.
+Ensure that your buttermilk has active or live cultures.

-• Use remaining liquid whey to make my easy and delicious artisan bread.
+• Use the remaining liquid whey to make my easy and delicious artisan bread.

 * * * * *